J-Sanderson/100-days-of-code/log.md

 * have some sample text in the preview box, this will be the initial state.
 * get that text interpreted as Markdown (FCC reccomends a library for this).

 Decided to start with the sample text as that's an easy foundation for the interpreting stage to sit on top of.
+Created a defaultText property in the component.
+Not sure if this is good form but it allowed for me to reference it both in the state and as the text box's default input.
+Set the default text to some valid Markdown.

+Now to interpret that text so that it appears correctly in the preview.
+FCC reccomends [Marked](https://cdnjs.com/libraries/marked) for this.

 **Thoughts:** I worried that doing a single component was not the "correct" way to put the app together, but I suppose the important part is to get it done and not worry about how.
 I can look up altermate solutions later and see how I did.
 For now, this is new to me and I'll focus on making the thing work.